Post Summary: Olympic Peninsula Road Trip route in Washington and the best views and stops to take along the way.

-With the Pacific Northwest seeing *maybe* 3 months of reliable sunshine every year, we’re not surprised that camping, beach trips, and hikes have taken over our Instagram feed.
+Road trip season is upon us!
+With the Pacific Northwest seeing maybe 3 months of reliable sunshine every year, we’re not surprised that camping, beach trips, and hikes have taken over our Instagram feed.

 The Ultimate Olympic Peninsula Road Trip

-Estimated time: 17 hours
+Estimated drive time: 17 hours

-Miles To Drive: 694 miles
+Miles to drive: 694 miles

 Starting Point: Seattle Headed South

 Before you leave, make sure you have everything you need for a road trip.
-This includes a full tank of gas, food, shelter, and road trip entertainment for the long journey ahead!
+This includes a full tank of gas, food, camping gear, and road trip entertainment for the long journey ahead!

-Read More: 30 Things You Need To Pack For A Road Trip
+- 30 Things You Need To Pack For A Road Trip

 Stop 1: Olympia Coffee Roasters

-Get your coffee to-go or soak in the cool, urban ambiance of Olympia Coffee Roasters.
+Get your coffee to-go or bask in the ultra-cool, urban ambiance of Olympia Coffee Roasters.
 Originally a wholesale coffee roaster, they are now a thriving coffee shop focusing on innovative as well as original drinks.
-They have won countless awards for their delicious coffee and talented baristas.
-Hop in and grab a bag of fresh beans on your way!
+(And they also opened a new location in West Seattle!)

 Read More: How To Prepare Coffee On The Road